-- When returning to a downed skier, always keep that skier on the driver’s side so as to never lose sight of their position relative to the boat.
+- When returning to a downed skier, always keep that skier on the driver’s side to never lose sight of their position relative to the boat.

-Drivers should be aware of the average speeds used in each activity, and how strongly to pull a rider out of the water upon starting.
+Drivers should know the average speeds used in each activity and how strongly to pull a rider out of the water upon starting.

 - Water skiers typically prefer between 25 to 36 MPH

 - Wakeboarders 18 to 22 MPH